Human eye: Dynamic range

-Eye movement
+Movement

 The visual system in the human brain is too slow to process information if images are slipping across the retina at more than a few degrees per second.
 Thus, to be able to see while moving, the brain must compensate for the motion of the head by turning the eyes.
 Frontal-eyed animals have a small area of the retina with very high visual acuity, the fovea centralis.
 It covers about 2 degrees of visual angle in people.
 To get a clear view of the world, the brain must turn the eyes so that the image of the object of regard falls on the fovea.
 Any failure to make eye movements correctly can lead to serious visual degradation.

 Having two eyes allows the brain to determine the depth and distance of an object, called stereovision, and gives the sense of three-dimensionality to the vision.
 Both eyes must point accurately enough that the object of regard falls on corresponding points of the two retinas to stimulate stereovision; otherwise, double vision might occur.
 Some persons with congenitally crossed eyes tend to ignore one eye's vision, thus do not suffer double vision, and do not have stereovision.
 The movements of the eye are controlled by six muscles attached to each eye, and allow the eye to elevate, depress, converge, diverge and roll.
 These muscles are both controlled voluntarily and involuntarily to track objects and correct for simultaneous head movements.

-Rapid eye movement
+Rapid

 Rapid eye movement, REM, typically refers to the sleep stage during which the most vivid dreams occur.
 During this stage, the eyes move rapidly.

-Saccades
+Saccadian

 Saccades are quick, simultaneous movements of both eyes in the same direction controlled by the frontal lobe of the brain.

-Fixational Eye Movements
+Fixational

 Even when looking intently at a single spot, the eyes drift around.
 This ensures that individual photosensitive cells are continually stimulated in different degrees.
 Without changing input, these cells would otherwise stop generating output.

 Eye movements include drift, ocular tremor, and microsaccades.
 Some irregular drifts, movements smaller than a saccade and larger than a microsaccade, subtend up to one tenth of a degree.
 Researchers vary in their definition of microsaccades by amplitude.
 Martin Rolfs states that 'the majority of microsaccades observed in a variety of tasks have amplitudes smaller than 30 min-arc'.
 However, others state that the "current consensus has largely consolidated around a definition of microsaccades that includes magnitudes up to 1°."